 No one would want to read about serious topics all the time.
-So the most of the best brands try to feature something a little different from what they normally post.
-It may be something humorous, off-topic, and even controversial once in a while.
+So, most of the best brands try to feature something a little different from what they normally post.
+It may be something humorous, off-topic, and even controversial occasionally.
 This helps in maintaining a healthy content mix that makes visiting the social media pages something the followers would look forward to.

 c.
 Mix Humor with seriousness:

 I have seen many brands make this mistake: they automate the posting process.
 A common mistake that many companies make is to not show the real name of the author who has created the content.
-I have seen many blogs which show the author’s name as admin, and social media profiles which is that the author is the brand itself That automation results in topics being posted on blogs and social media by “admin” or the brand.
+I have seen many blogs which show the author’s name as admin, and social media profiles that is that the author is the brand itself.
+That automation results in topics being posted on blogs and social media by the “admin” or the brand.
 After a while, the users grow tired of hearing from a faceless brand and move away.

-There has been a lot of talks recently about this aspect already.
-As a best practice try to make your brand more human by telling your followers about the people what they’re in your company, who has actually written the blog or social media post and occasionally post pictures about your company as well.
-This makes the users feel attached to your company and they start appreciating your good and occasionally bad content as well. they will start taking the names of the authors while commenting, resulting in better interactions with your company.
+There has been a lot of talk recently about this aspect already.
+As a best practice try to make your brand more human by telling your followers about the people in your company who write blogs or social media posts and occasionally post pictures about your company as well.
+This makes the users feel attached to your company and they start appreciating your good and occasionally bad content as well.
+They will start taking the names of the authors while commenting, resulting in better interactions with your company.

 d.
 Be regular: